Sunil-I/Point-of-Sales-Device/readme.md

 # Features
 The application contains many basic aspects such as:
 - A Pin Pad which allows the user to enter a reasonable number in the appropriate text box
+- Buttons which permits users to send, return or check credit card

 # Use Cases ******